Mortal Kombat: Deception: Konquest

 A young man named Shujinko is deceived into spending his entire life collecting the Kamidogu for Onaga, who uses the guise of an emissary of the Elder Gods, the beings who created the realms, named Damashi.
 Onaga reveals his identity and intentions after Shujinko has gathered all the Kamidogu.
 Shujinko, led to believe he was working for the greater good, decides to continue training to defeat Onaga.

 Characters

-26 total characters appear in the game, with seventeen returning and nine making their series debuts.
+26 characters appear in the game, with 17 returning and 9 making their series debuts.
 Only one character (the boss Onaga) is unplayable.